wqsaali/dotfiles/README.md

-./install fonts # will install some powerline patched fonts ./install vimplugins # will install the vim plugins from the vimrc ./install atompackages # will install the atom plugins and configuration ./install packages # will install the packages listed in files/apt.lst ./install i3 # will install and configure i3
+./install fonts # will install some powerline patched fonts ./install vimplugins # will install the vim plugins from the vimrc ./install atompackages # will install the atom plugins and configuration ./install packages # will install the packages listed in files/apt.lst (or brew.lst and cask.lst if running on macOS) ./install i3 # will install and configure i3
 ```